RecapTime/TelegramBot-Nodejs/README.md

 The Telegram bot for our [Recap Time bot](https://t.me/RecapTime_bot) is fully re-written in Node.js from strach.

+If you want to contribute, please use [our GitLab mirror](https://gitlab.com/MadeByThePinsTeam-DevLabs/RecapTime-Staff/recaptime-tgbot-nodejs) and [the original Glitch project](https://glitch.com/edit/#!/handsome-sheet).
+We'll stop our support services for GitHub users, so our apologies.
 ## Setup and Usage

 ### Local Testing